calixfar/ARTICLES/how_to_create_context_VTEX_IO.md

 ## STEPS

-It is important to know about react context if you do not know it, you can review the next links:
+It is important to know about react context if you do not know it, learn more about this in:

 - [Official documentation](https://reactjs.org/docs/context.html#gatsby-focus-wrapper)
 - [A Guide to React Context and useContext() Hook](https://dmitripavlutin.com/react-context-and-usecontext/)
 ### STEP ONE

-We should to create the next files into custom app:
+We should create the next files into custom app:

 ![files](/arquivos/files.png)